 - Should you take Social Security benefits while test-driving retirement?

 T. Rowe Price is offering Practice Retirement® tools and resources that help preretirees transition to full retirement.
 This transition time will allow you to continue to work in your 60s while you start "playing."
 During this time, you can consider discontinuing contributions to your retirement savings accounts and delay taking Social Security benefits.
 This could allow your retirement nest egg to grow tax-deferred for several more years, subsequently increasing your overall retirement income when you do decide to fully retire or start taking withdrawals.
 Working longer allows you to continue to enjoy a salary and benefits while incorporating into your life some of the activities that you would have put off until you were fully retired.
 This also provides an opportunity to explore whether the way you thought you wanted to spend your retirement is really right for you…maybe you discover that RVing across the country isn't as fun as it sounded and being closer to family is important now.
-Use the Training Manual, a Practice Retirement® tool, to help you explore how you may want to spend your transition years.

 You can discover what you really want to spend your time doing when you fully retire while you still have the safety of benefits and a salary.
 You can take the time for experimentation and personal reflection, easing into a lifestyle change that can sometimes come as a shock to those who spent their lives working all day everyday for 30, 40 or even 50 years!
 Additionally, you have the opportunity to use your salary to pay down debt, pay off the mortgage, or splurge a bit by purchasing that new car or treating your family to that dream vacation rather than carrying those financial obligations into full retirement.